TheDXport/waydo/README.md

 ## Google Calendar Integration

 Environment variables in `.env` (see `.env.example`) configure access to Google Calendar.
 Once set, the latest event from your primary calendar can be fetched from `/api/latest-event`.

+The home page includes a **Get Latest Event** button that calls this endpoint and displays the title, description and start time of the next event.